Mizeroo/deploy_agent_Mizeroo/README.md

 4. The script exits safely

-> This ensures that even if you cancel mid-execution, you don't lose your work — the archive preserves the state at the time of interruption.
+> This ensures that even if you cancel mid-execution, you don't lose your work,the archive preserves the state at the time of interruption.

 ## link to the video explaining how I approached this task